thrashr888/mathr/README.md

 ## Embedded Databases/Spreadsheets

 - importable
-- can get live/realtime data from json or google docs
+- can get live/realtime data from json, websockets or google docs
-- `*` signifies the "slug" field
+- "*" signifies the "slug" field
+- this table won't format properly in markdown :(

     ┌---------------------------------------------------------------------------------┐
     |                                 t1 ECU Sizes                                    |